snabble/docs/api_checkout.md

-# Products Management API
+# Checkout Management API

-This documentation describes the snabble API endpoints related to the management and simple access of products.
+This documentation describes the snabble API endpoints related to the management and simple access of checkouts.
 These endpoints are available on the `api` subdomain.
 See [General API access](api_general.md) for general information about api access.